vilicoin/vilicoin/doc/build-windows.md

 After building using the Windows subsystem it can be useful to copy the compiled executables to a directory on the windows drive in the same directory structure as they appear in the release `.zip` archive.
 This can be done in the following way.
-This will install to `c:\workspace\litecoin`, for example:
+This will install to `c:\workspace\vilicoin`, for example:

-    make install DESTDIR=/mnt/c/workspace/litecoin
+    make install DESTDIR=/mnt/c/workspace/vilicoin

 Footnotes
 ---------

 <a name="footnote1">1</a>: There is currently a bug in the 64 bit Mingw-w64 cross compiler packaged for WSL/Ubuntu Xenial 16.04 that
-causes two of the litecoin executables to crash shortly after start up.
+causes two of the vilicoin executables to crash shortly after start up.
 The bug is related to the -fstack-protector-all g++ compiler flag which is used to mitigate buffer overflows.
 Installing the Mingw-w64 packages from the Ubuntu 17 distribution solves the issue, however, this is not an officially supported approach and it's only recommended if you are prepared to reinstall WSL/Ubuntu should